fairtracks/fairtracks_standard/docs/fairtracks_track.md

 ## global_id

-Global track identifier, resolvable by identifiers.org [to be created by us]
+Global track identifier, resolvable by identifiers.org [to be defined]

 `global_id`